-In the lead-up to CPA Congress 2017, three industry experts explain how to extract maximum value from every conference.
+Three experts explain how to extract maximum value from every industry conference.

 Attending an industry conference takes you away from valuable work hours helping clients, so a truly worthwhile convention should offer great speakers, fresh ideas and potential new business contacts.
 It’s up to you, however, to extract maximum value from the experience through detailed planning and by adopting a smart strategy.